svanderbleek/haskellandchill.com/a-conversation-about-oop-vs-fp-leads-to-enlightenment.md

 well… it’s important, these are peoples livelihoods, it can get emotional

 [11:16]
-I almost got kicked out of StrangeLoop so I’m adjusting my approach
+I almost got kicked out of a conference so I’m adjusting my approach

 pedrofurla [11:16 AM]
 subtyping and parametricity has a lot of potential for really big mess